patternfly/patternfly-react/CONTRIBUTING.md

   - [How do I lose maintainers status?](#how-do-i-lose-maintainers-status)
   - [Quick Tips for New Maintainers](#quick-tips-for-new-maintainers)

-## Code of Conduct
+## Code of conduct

-This project is governed by the [Contributor Covenant version 1.4][1].
+This project is governed by the [Contributor Covenant version 2.1][1].
 All contributors and participants agree to abide by its terms.
 To report violations, send an email to [patternfly@redhat.com][2].

-## Issues and Project Board
+## Issues and project board

 We use issues to track work items, such as bug reports and feature requests.
-Issues can be found in the [issue tracker](https://github.com/patternfly/patternfly-react/issues) or [project board](https://github.com/patternfly/patternfly-react/projects/1).
+Issues can be found in the [issue tracker](https://github.com/patternfly/patternfly-react/issues) or [project board](https://github.com/orgs/patternfly/projects/7).
 We use the project board to help visualize and manage status of an issue, and we use labels to help prioritize and identify issues.

-### Issue Labels
+### Issue labels

 Our issue tracker utilizes several labels to help organize and identify issues.
 Here's what they represent and how we use them:

 - `bug` - A bug is a _demonstrable problem_ that is caused by the code in the repository.
 Please check if the issue has already been reported before reporting a new bug.
-- `duplicate` - A duplicate signifies that another issue encapsulates or restates this issue.
-Duplicates will be closed and referenced as such.
-- `enhancement` - An enhancement is a feature request.
-Please provide as much detail as possible and consider whether your idea fits the scope and aims of this project.
+- `DevX` - Suggest an enhancement to the developer experience (DX).
+DX enhancements improve experience for those building UIs with PatternFly, but have little to know end user impact.
+- `Feature` - Suggest a new feature for PatternFly.
+Features augment or impact end user experience and requires design input.
 - `breaking change` - this issue warrants a major release and potentially changes APIs for downstream consumers.
-- `chore` - this issue improves internal tooling or build processes only.
+- `Tech debt` - Improvements to code that do not affect either user or product developers’ experiences.
 - `documentation` - this issue affects documentation only.
 - `css` - this issue affects CSS or has stylistic changes.
 - `good first issue` - Issues that are ideal for new contributors.
-- `help wanted` - Issues we need or would love help from the community to resolve.
-- `pending response` - This label indicates that the issue is awaiting reply from a contributor or a maintainer.
-- `question` - Use the question label to indicate you are having a problem with something and would like feedback from the community.
 - `wontfix` - The issue is legitimate, but it is not something the team is currently able or willing to fix or implement.
 Issues with this label may be revisited in the future.
 - `p1`, `p2`, `p3` - These are priority labels.

-### PR Labels
+### PR labels

 Since the components in patternfly-react are based on patternfly, we want to make sure these components stay in sync with the core patternfly components as documented on [patternfly.org](http://www.patternfly.org/pattern-library/).
 To help make sure component contributions are consistent with the [design documentation](http://www.patternfly.org/pattern-library/) and [html/css implementation](https://rawgit.com/patternfly/patternfly/master-dist/dist/tests/), we use the following labels during the PR review process.